Petroleum reservoir: Production

 To obtain the contents of the oil reservoir, it is usually necessary to drill into the Earth's crust, although surface oil seeps exist in some parts of the world, such as the La Brea Tar Pits in California and numerous seeps in Trinidad.
 Factors that affect the quantity of recoverable hydrocarbons in a reservoir include the fluid distribution in the reservoir, initial volumes of fluids in place, reservoir pressure, fluid and rock properties, reservoir geometry, well type, well count, well placement, development concept, and operating philosophy.

 Modern production includes thermal, gas injection, and chemical methods of extraction to enhance oil recovery.

+Shutting down an active production is complicated, and may cause unintended consequences.

 Drive mechanisms

 A virgin reservoir may be under sufficient pressure to push hydrocarbons to the surface.
 As the fluids are produced, the pressure will often decline, and production will falter.
 The reservoir may respond to the withdrawal of fluid in a way that tends to maintain the pressure.
 Artificial drive methods may be necessary.